Imágenes de páginas

 France has always taken care to be incased in sea-coast armor.
 Her long series of naval humiliations never brought on her ports the disasters of bombardment.
 None can have failed to observe how, in every reverse, her fleets have found shelter in her fortified ports.
 The general exemption of these defenses from attack, during her interminable wars with England, is a supreme vindication of the efficiency of her sea-coast system.
 With her usual military sagacity, France has recently had her coast defenses reëxamined by a high special commission, representing all the arms of her immense military establishment.
 The result has been an extension of the previous system to many new points of her marine frontier, which are accessible by light draft steamers, bearing heavy guns.

 We should seek in vain for stronger evidence of the power of well-constructed harbor forts, to effect their proposed ends, than was afforded by that stupendous paralysis which Cronstadt impressed upon the allied Baltic fleet.
-Baffled and powerless before works which threatened annihilation, if approached, a squadron of unsurpassed

 armament, commanded by a notoriously daring officer, and surcharged with every element of naval power, shrunk from, or declined the encounter, and braved the fearful alternative of a crestfallen return.
 Why did not Napier take Cronstadt?
 Everybody well knows that he recoiled from its strength, and could only have lost his fleet in any serious attack.
 There, too, was Bomarsund, regularly breached by the French land battery, instead of being toppled down by broadsides.
 At Petropolowski, the attempt was made and signally failed.
 At Sweaborg, by superior range of guns and by a land mortar battery, the allied fleet succeeded in burning some stores, leaving the defenses essentially intact.
-The Black Sea fleet before Sebastopol, though strong and well appointed, beyond pre; cedent, wisely forebore to thrust itself into the lion's den, though this forbearance led to the alternative of that life-consuming siege, now world renowned, during the progress of which this grand fleet chiefly coöperated in the transport function.
+The Black Sea fleet before Sebastopol, though strong and well appointed, beyond pre; cedent, wisely forebore to thrust itself into the lion's den, though this forbearance led to the alternative of that life-consuming siege, now world renowned, during the progress of which this grand fleet chiefly cooperated in the transport function.

 We must not here attempt the historical examination of that well-discussed theme-the ability of fleets to contend with forts.
 Suffice it to say, that a great body of experience has already been amassed, tending conclusively to show the great superiority of forts in these contests.
 The few instances wherein fleets have seemed to succeed in a fairly engaged fight of this nature, all resolve themselves, on examination, into bad conduct of the garrison, or its commander, or into some radical fault of construction or armament; such as magazines not bomb-proof, scarps too thin, guns placed too high, calibres too small, or carriages unserviceable.
 A long array of instances might be cited, in which forts have beaten off fleets; and, in many of these, the disproportion of strength amounts to the grotesque.
 Fort Moultrie, Fort McHenry, Mobile Point, and Stonington Point, are good illustrations in our own history, though in each of these cases the works were small and of weak profile.